bgotink/ngx-playwright/README.md

 This repository is set up using [yarn 2](https://yarnpkg.com) and [snuggery](https://github.com/snuggery/snuggery).

-To install dependencies, run the following comment in the folder of the package, or run in the repository root folder to build all packages:
+To install dependencies, run the following command:

 ```bash
 yarn
 ```

-To build a package, run
+To build a package, run this in the folder of the package, or run it in the repository root folder to build all packages:

 ```bash
 yarn build